 The group gathered at the Dublin airport hotel after the long trips from Australia

-where we met our driver for the next 20 days- ciaran- and checked out our chariot
+It was here we met our driver for the next 20 days- Ciaran- and checked out our chariot..

 The bus was a beauty and VERY comfortable…